tomreitz/catholicdata/index.md

-# catholicdata
-This repo contains information about the Catholic church, including:
+This site contains public information about the Catholic church, including:

 ## *places.json*